-Argument Description hostid_type One of the following hostid types.
+One of the following hostid types.
 If not specified, the default hostid for the current platform is displayed.
 See Hostids for Supported Platforms for a list of the default types.

+PLATFORM-DEPENDENT HOSTIDS

+-ether-Ethernet address.

-PLATFORM-DEPENDENT HOSTIDS -ether-Ethernet address. (ranner) Note • On Windows, Linux, and Mac OS X platforms, this command returns all available addresses (active and inactive).
+Note • On Windows, Linux, and Mac OS X platforms, this command returns all available addresses (active and inactive).
 For Windows and Linux platforms, these addresses include both teamed and non-teamed Ethernet interfaces.
-In general for teamed interfaces, the unique address for the team-bonding virtual adaptor is returned.
-On Linux platforms, a separate (but same) virtual-adaptor address is returned for each interface in the team.
-On Windows platforms, a single instance of the virtual-adaptor address is returned for all teamed interfaces. -string-String id. -vsn-Volume serial number (Windows platforms only). -flexid-Parallel or USB FLEXID identification.
+In general for teamed interfaces, the unique address for the team-bonding virtual adapter is returned.
+On Linux platforms, a separate (but same) virtual-adapter address is returned for each interface in the team.
+On Windows platforms, a single instance of the virtual-adapter address is returned for all teamed interfaces.

+- -string-String id. - -vsn-Volume serial number (Windows platforms only). - -flexid- USB FLEXID identification.
 This is applicable only for those platforms that support FlexNet ID dongles.
-See Obtaining System Hostids for a complete list. • -long-32-bit hostid. -uuid-UUID binding value.
+See Obtaining System Hostids for a complete list. - -long-32-bit hostid. - -uuid-UUID binding value.
 Used with the -ptype command line option, shown under -ptype below.
-Only permitted with platform types (ptype) VM, VMW, or HPV. -iid-AMI (Amazon Machine Image) Instance ID.
-Used with the -ptype AMZN command line option to capture this ID from an Amazon EC2 AMI instance containing the FlexEnabled application.
-The ID is used for node-locked licenses only. -eip-Elastic IP address.
-Used with the -ptype AMZN command line option to capture this address from an Amazon EC2 AMI instance containing the license server.
-PLATFORM-INDEPENDENT HOSTIDS -user-Current user name.
+Only permitted with platform types (ptype) VM, VMW, AMZN or HPV

+PLATFORM-INDEPENDENT HOSTIDS

+- -user-Current user name.
 Note that user names that contain spaces, for example 'test user' cannot be used in the Options file.
-Use the first word of the user name, for example 'test', in the Options file. -display-Current display name.
+Use the first word of the user name, for example 'test', in the Options file. - -display-Current display name.
 On Windows, it is the system name or, in the case of a terminal server environment, the terminal server client name.
-On UNIX, it is in the form /dev/ttyxx or the X-Display name. -hostname-Current host name. -hostdomain-Current host domain. -internet-IP address of the machine in the format of the machine's protocol (IPv4) or IPv6).
+On UNIX, it is in the form - /dev/ttyxx or the X-Display name. - -hostname-Current host name. - -hostdomain-Current host domain. - -internet-IP address of the machine in the format of the machine's protocol (IPv4 or IPv6).
 In a dual-stack environment, you can use the -v4 or -v6 switch to obtain the version-specific IP address (see the next bulleted items).